EstopaceMA/ph-tax-calculator/README.md

-# Philippines Tax Calculator
+# Philippines Tax Directory

-A comprehensive tax calculator for the Philippines.
+A comprehensive tax directory and calculator for the Philippines, featuring modern UI, multiple tax types, forms library, filing calendar, and more.

 ## Getting Started